 Quite simply, I was sold on the SCD.
-My doctor was amazed at my health when I came in for my six-week post-hospital check-up, where I had already gained 9 pounds.
+My doctor was amazed at my health when I came in for my six-week post-hospital check-up, where I had already gained nine pounds.
 Within months I was able to scale back my Asacol from the maximum dose of 12 pills a day at the beginning of my treatment to one little pill a day!
 To be on the safe side, I continued that dose until a year later.
 Then I was able to go off of medicine completely because there simply weren't any symptoms left to treat.

 Best of all, I was able to begin to live a full life again, fulfilling many dreams and looking forward to many more.
 I graduated in 2003 with a degree in Communications and an emphasis in Public Relations.
 In 2003 I was able to complete a White House internship and succeeded in cooking for myself the whole time.
 I met and married my husband, Jim, in 2004 and we've had three healthy sons.
 People continue to comment on how healthy I look, and during my pregnancy with my first son, the doctor said if he could take a picture of the perfect pregnancy he would take a picture of me!
 The second and third pregnancies were just as smooth and healthy.